stefannelson/source/zk/Gardener vs. Architectural Writing - 202103041434.md

-# Discovery vs. Architectural Writing
+# Gardener vs. Architectural Writing
 #writing #psychology

 There can be considered to be two schools of thought when it comes to organizing one's writing, and an oversimplified view of this is structured vs. unstructured.